-In order to receive benefits from the Economic Development Commission, an applicant must:
+In order to receive benefits from the V.I.
+Economic Development Commission, an applicant must:

-- Provide full-time employment for at least 10 persons of which 80% must be residents of the U.S. Virgin Islands.
-Residents must have resided in the USVI at least one year prior to being hired by the beneficiary.
-An enterprise which applies for economic development benefits as a Category IV Designated Service Business engaged in non-labor intensive financial services, shall be required to employ a minimum of five (5) full-time persons.
+- Provide full-time employment for at least 10 residents of the U.S. Virgin Islands who have resided in the V.I. at least one year prior to being hired by the tax beneficiary.

 - Invest at least $100,000, exclusive of inventory, in an industry or business that advances the economic well-being of the USVI.

-- Meet the requirements of Section 934 of the Internal Revenue Code in the case of a USVI corporation, individual or partnership.
+- Meet the requirements of Section 934 and 937 of the Internal Revenue Code.

-- Be an actual investor in the enterprise for which economic development benefits are sought, not a contractor, subcontractor or other person or corporation acting as an agent.
+- Be an actual investor in the enterprise for which industrial development benefits are sought (not a contractor, subcontractor or other person or corporation acting as an agent).

 - Comply with all federal and local laws and regulations, including environmental laws.